 "We've been working on our data for six months or so," Bennett said.
 "We know who they are.
 I feel good about Iowa.
 I feel good about South Carolina."

 Reflecting where the campaign believes Carson's advantage rests, Bennett says the effort in both states will focus heavily on churches and their members who consider themselves evangelical voters.
-Yet some of the same candidates outflanking Carson on foreign policy also have strength among evangelicals, support the doctor is banking on.
+Yet some of the same candidates outflanking Carson on foreign policy also have strength among evangelicals, support from whom the doctor is banking on.
 Cruz has endorsements from Iowa power broker, Bob Vander Plaats, who backed surprise caucus winner Santorum in 2012, and the influential Focus on the Family founder James Dobson, among others.

 When asked about Carson claims to have of 35,000 committed Iowa supporters, Cruz spokeswoman Catherine Frazier said, "I have no response to that" and walked away.